Lists of oldest cricketers: Longest-lived first-class cricketers

 This list includes all those first-class players who are known to have lived to 100.

 Note: Although born in New South Wales, Australia, Syd Ward and John Wheatley appear to have been raised in New Zealand.
 George Harman, who acquired two Rugby Union caps for Ireland, died in Cornwall.
 Charles Braithwaite was born in England.
 Fred Gibson moved to England in 1944.
 Neil McCorkell was born in England, but lived in South Africa from 1951.
 The prominent Antiguan cricketer, Sir Sydney Walling, who died aged 102 years, 88 days in October 2009, never appeared in matches accorded first-class status.

 The oldest person, and only septuagenarian, to play first-class cricket was Raja Maharaj Singh, aged 72, his sole appearance being for the Bombay Governor's XI against a Commonwealth XI in November 1950.
 Thirteen players have played first-class cricket in their sixties, most of them in England in the 19th century.

 Oldest women cricketers

 England women's cricketer Eileen Whelan (later Eileen Ash), born 30 October 1911, was the first female Test cricketer to attain centenarian status; she died on 3 December 2021, aged 110 years 34 days.

 Oldest living ODI cricketers

 The first One-Day International took place on 5 January 1971 when Australia played England.

 Oldest living Twenty20 International cricketers

 The first Twenty20 International took place on 17 February 2005 when Australia played New Zealand.
-The oldest living T20I cricketers are: